paulstarmail/NameSync/README.md

 3. Run "Source.exe" in the folder.
 4. Carefully read "SyncInfo.xlsx" and manually copy disparity files/folders from Source computer to Sink computer.

-The versions of softwares used are as given below.
+The versions of softwares used, are as given below.

 python version:   Python 3.8.3 pip3 version:     pip 20.1.1